 Before Malcolm became a national civil rights speaker and John Sanford became a nationally beloved comedian, they were known respectively as Detroit Red and Chicago Red because of their red hair.
 In 1943, they worked as dishwashers at Jimmy’s Chicken Shack in Harlem and committed petty crimes together.
-Sanford, whose stage name was Redd Foxx, went on to become one of the first black performers to play to white audiences in Las Vegas, put out several hit comedy albums, and become an icon starring in 1970's sitcom Sanford and Son.
+Sanford, whose stage name was Redd Foxx, went on to become one of the first black performers to play to white audiences in Las Vegas, put out several hit comedy albums, and become an icon, starring in the 1970s sitcom Sanford and Son.

 Like many black Americans, Malcolm’s roots were obscured by the slave trade that stripped him of his true ancestral last name.
 In 1950, he started signing his name as Malcolm X, viewing the surname “Little” as another tool of oppression.
 In his autobiography he wrote, “For me, my ‘X’ replaced the white slavemaster name of ‘Little’ which some blue-eyed devil named Little had imposed upon my paternal forebears.”